 The challenge of diagnosing a rare disease

-Over the next 2 years Amy endured various tests, all of which came back inconclusive, with her doctors insisting there was nothing wrong with her and putting it down to something behavioural.
-During that time, Amy was in and out of school a lot; consequently, her education got disrupted and her friendship groups dwindled.
-Eventually, after a skin and muscle biopsy, Amy finally got the conclusive diagnosis.
-She was told she had mitochondrial disease, something neither her nor her family had ever heard of.
+Over the next two years Amy endured various tests, all of which came back inconclusive.
+Her doctors insisted there was nothing wrong with her and put it down to something behavioural.
+During that time, Amy was in and out of school a lot; consequently her education got disrupted and her friendship groups dwindled.
+Eventually, after a skin and muscle biopsy, Amy finally got the conclusive news.
+She was given a diagnosis of mitochondrial disease, something neither her nor her family had ever heard of.

 Amy’s doctors told her that there was nothing more they could do for her, and she should just go home and carry on with her life.
 But Amy’s entire world had been pulled out from under her.
 She was terrified.
 She remembers going for weeks without sleep, because she was so afraid that she was going to die while she slept.
 With this frightening prognosis hanging over her, and nowhere to turn for help, how could she simply get back to normal?